catherg/mybots/README.md

 6. If needed, run the best performing body in each experiment using these files (delete the "experiment1_" tag in the name before you run it)
         - These files can be run in solution and parallelhillclimber

+Experiment:

+The task of the creature is to march to the beat, meaning that they will be walking with small wiggles and jumps in between steps.
+As the generations continue, the creature will randomly mutate by a random cube being added to any axis, and the brain then adding this neuron.

+I will be conducting three experiments and determining under which experiment the creature performs the best in.
+The first experiment contains a population size of 10 and a total of 300 generations, in the first experiment the creature cannot spawn more than 15 cubes.
+The second experiment contains a population size of 10 and a total of 150 generations, and in this experiment the creature cannot spawn more than 20 cubes.
+The last experiment contains a population size of 10 over 100 generations, and in this experiment the creature can spawn as many cubes as it is able to.

+After calculating the time it takes to produce one simulation(~30 seconds), it wasn't plausible for me to produce 50,000 simulations, so instead of doing a total of 500 generations over 10 seeds I made the constant of each experiment time.
+After experimenting with the time needed to run each simulation for the different experiments, I chose to have each experiment take 8 hours to run.
+Another constant in these experiments is the population size, which always stays at 10.
+Since I will only be doing three experiments, I used 3 seeds, one for each experiment.

+Hypothesis:

+I believe that the first experiment with a restriction on 15 cubes will perform the task the best.
+This is because I believe 15 cubes is enough for the sensors and the brain to have optimal control when doing this task.
+Once the creature gets larger and gains more cubes.
+It would become too heavy and chaotic to march to the beat very well.

 Randomization, Sensors, and Fitness Function: